navin-sreethar/Restaurant-Discovery-Platform/README.md

 - **Support Ticket Helpdesk**: Full built-in support portal.
 Users can submit and track tickets; Admins can view and manage ticket statuses via a unified interface.
 - **Restaurant Management**: Full CRUD capabilities for restaurant data with distinct fields and lead status tracking.
 - **Advanced Search**: Filter restaurants by name, city, minimum rating, and lead status, with built-in pagination.
+- **Interactive Map Integration**: Integrated react-leaflet to plot restaurants on a world map using geocoded coordinates.
 - **AI Integrations with Guardrails**: Powered by **Google Gemini 2.5 Flash**.
 Generates summaries, customer sentiment, marketing copy, and outreach emails.
 Includes a custom user prompt feature protected by strict guardrails (keyword blocklists, length validation, and system prompt restrictions).
 - **Audit Logging**: All write operations (Create, Update, Delete) are tracked to the user who performed them.
 - **Rate Limiting**: Integrated SlowAPI to protect the AI generation endpoints from spam (5 req/min).